troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 :alt: Examples of field with (left panel) and without (right panel) circulation, as evaluated along the closed loop shown with the dashed line.
 Examples of field with (left panel) and without (right panel) circulation, as evaluated along the closed loop shown with the dashed line.
 ```
-Ampère's Law is thus a statement that an electric current will result in a field with a magnitude proportional to the current, that has some degree of rotation to it.
+\ampere's Law is thus a statement that an electric current will result in a field with a magnitude proportional to the current, that has some degree of rotation to it.
 The direction of rotation of that field corresponds to the right-hand rule for axial vectors as applied to the current (your thumb points in the direction of the current so that your fingers curl in the direction of the rotation of the associated field).

 Circulation, as defined by the integral over a closed loop, is not a local property of the field, since it depends on what the field is doing as a whole over the path of the loop.
-Just as one can obtain a "local" version of  Gauss' Law, one can also obtain a local version of Ampère's Law using techniques from advanced vector calculus (that are beyond the scope of this textbook).
+Just as one can obtain a "local" version of  Gauss' Law, one can also obtain a local version of \ampere's Law using techniques from advanced vector calculus (that are beyond the scope of this textbook).

 Stokes' theorem allows one to convert the circulation integral (a path integral on a closed loop) into a integral over the (open) surface that is defined by the loop:
 ```{math}
 \oint_C \vec B \cdot d\vec l = \int_S (\nabla \times \vec B) \cdot d\vec A
 ```
 where the subscript $C$ indicates that the integral is over a one-dimensional path, whereas the subscript $S$ indicates that the integral is over a two-dimensional surface.
 The term, $\nabla \times \vec B$, is called the "curl" of the magnetic field and is a local measure of the amount of rotation in the field.
-Applying Stokes' theorem to Ampère's Law yield:
+Applying Stokes' theorem to \ampere's Law yield:
 ```{math}
 \oint \vec B \cdot d\vec l &= \mu_0 I^{enc}\\
 \int_S (\nabla \times \vec B) \cdot d\vec A &= \mu_0 I^{enc}\\